kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 - `blockio.resources.alpha.kubernetes.io/container.<container-name>` for
   container-specific blockio class settings

+### Kubelet

+Kubelet will interpret the specific [pod annotations](#pod-annotations) and translate them into corresponding `ClassResources` data in the CRI ContainerConfig message at container creation time (CreateContainerRequest).
+Pod-level QoS-class resources are not supported at this point (via pod annotations).

+Kubelet will receive the information about available QoS-class resources (the types of reqources and their classes) from the runtime over the CRI API (new Resources field in RuntimeStatus message).
+An admission handler is added to kubelet to validate the QoS-class resource request against the resource availability on the node.
+Pod is rejected if sufficient resources do not exist.

+A feature gate ClassResources enables kubelet to interpretthe specific pod annotations.
+If the feature gate is disabled the annotations are simply ignored by kubelet.

+### API server

-A validation check (core api validation) is added in the API server to reject changes to these annotations after a Pod has been created.
+A validation check (core api validation) is added in the API server to reject changes to the QoS-class resource specific [pod annotations](#pod-annotations) after a Pod has been created.
 This ensures that the annotations always reflect the actual assignment of QoS-class resources of a Pod.
 It also serves as part of the UX to indicate the in-place updates of the resources via annotations is not supported.

 ### Container runtimes